-- School staff prepare the screening schedule (three-day maximum).
-The schedule must be able to accommodate all students within two or three days, depending on the size of the school population.
+- School staff prepare the screening schedule (two-day maximum).
+The schedule must be able to accommodate all students within one or two days, depending on the size of the school population.

 - The testing area must have connectivity (wireless or plug in) for two computers to logon to SIS.

 - Teachers should be informed about the screenings well in advance; their cooperation is essential.
 Students who wear glasses or contacts need to be reminded to wear them for the screening.